 This AGM marks the completion of a full year of "normal" meetings after the various restrictions caused by Covid.

-In October 2021 I spoke about the MPs for Berwick upon Tweed and this meeting was open to the members of the National Liberal Club in an attempt to build on our nearly ten year relationship with that Club.
+In October 2021 Ian spoke about the MPs for Berwick upon Tweed and this meeting was open to the members of the National Liberal Club in an attempt to build on our nearly ten year relationship with that Club.

 December 2021 saw seasonal (and other) readings from members after dinner including a recitation from the secretary of "The Laidley Worm of Spindlestone Heugh".